Statistics Explained

 Over the past few years, work in the EU has become safer and more economically secure

 Besides safety at work, fair income and social protection are also important components of decent work.
 Poverty is often associated with the absence of a paid occupation but low wages can also push some workers below the poverty line.
 People working part-time or on temporary contracts, low-skilled workers and non-EU born workers are especially affected by in-work poverty.
-In the EU, the share of the so-called ‘working poor’ (aged 18 and over) decreased between 2016 and 2020, from 9.8 % to 8.8 %.
-In 2021, the in-work at-risk-of-poverty rate remained rather stable, at 8.9 % of employed people.
+In the EU, the share of the so-called ‘working poor’ (aged 18 and over) has been decreasing since 2016 and reached 8.5 % in 2022.
 For more information on in-work poverty, see the article on SDG 1 ‘No Poverty’.

-While a fixed-term, part-time contract or platform work may provide greater flexibility for both employers and workers, it is not always a personal choice for an employee and can thus significantly influence their wellbeing.
-In 2022, 4.3 % of European employees aged 20 to 64 were involuntarily working on temporary contracts, corresponding to 33.0 % of all temporary employees.
-This share has decreased significantly over the past few years [23].
-The indicator on labour transitions from temporary to permanent contracts also shows that the share of such transitions has increased since 2015, reaching 27.1 % in 2020 (based on a three-year average) [24].
-Similar to involuntary temporary employment, the share of involuntary part-time employment in total employment in the EU also decreased, from 5.3 % in 2017 to 3.6 % in 2022 [25].
+While a fixed-term contract, part-time employment or platform work may provide greater flexibility for both employers and workers, it is not always a personal choice for an employee and can thus significantly influence their well-being.
+In 2023, 3.8 % of European employees aged 20 to 64 were involuntarily working on temporary contracts, corresponding to 31.1 % of all temporary employees.
+This share has decreased significantly over the past five years [21].
+The indicator on labour transitions from temporary to permanent contracts also shows that the share of such transitions has increased since 2015, reaching 33.0 % in 2022 (based on a three-year average) [22].
+Like involuntary temporary employment, the share of involuntary part-time employment in total employment in the EU also decreased, from 5.0 % in 2018 to 3.4 % in 2023 [23].

 Real GDP

-The long-term evaluation of the indicator for real GDP for the period 2007 to 2022 shows moderate progress towards the SD objectives.
-The short-term evaluation for the period 2017 to 2022 shows significant progress towards the SD objectives.
+The long-term evaluation of the indicator for real GDP for the period 2008 to 2023 shows moderate progress towards the SD objectives.
+The short-term evaluation for the period 2018 to 2023 also shows moderate progress towards the SD objectives.

 Gross domestic product (GDP) is a measure of economic activity and is often used as a proxy for changes in a country’s material living standards.
 It refers to the value of total final output of goods and services produced by an economy within a certain time period.
 Real GDP per capita is calculated as the ratio of real GDP (GDP adjusted for inflation) to the average population of the same year and is based on rounded figures.